 How to Find a Trademark Attorney

 Attorneys generally charge a fee for their services, but some attorneys and bar associations may offer free or greatly reduced services to financially under-resourced individuals and small businesses.
 The USPTO has interacted with intellectual property ("IP") law associations to encourage the establishment of such pro bono programs, including the American Bar Association.
-The International Trademark Association also has a committee dedicated to raising awareness about IP pro bono issues globally.
+The International Trademark Association (INTA) also has established an INTA trademark pro bono clearinghouse pilot program.
 The USPTO's reference of these resources is for informational purposes only.

 For more information about receiving assistance with your application, please watch the animated video titled “Basic Facts: How Do I Get Help My Application?” part of the Basic Facts About Trademarks video series.